 Make The Tungsten BB Hole.

-Using the 3/8 drill bit make the hole to allow you to fill the lipless crankbait body cavity.
+Using the 3/8 drill bit to make the hole which will allow you to fill the lipless crankbait body cavity.

 Fill The Lipless Crankbait Body...